-Fresh fruit salad were served on the time of visit.
-These included thin sliced carrots, cucumbers, pineapple slices, mixed fruit salad and corn.
-Also sweet bananas were served.
-Warm soup which is freshly prepared.
-They had 3 types of loaf breads that can be enjoyed with any of their 4 different flavours of marmalade.
+Fresh fruit salad was served at the time of visit.
+These included thinly sliced carrots, cucumbers, pineapple slices, mixed fruit salad and corn.
+Also, sweet bananas were served.
+The warm soup is freshly prepared.
+They had 3 types of loaf bread that can be enjoyed with any of their 4 different flavours of marmalade.
 Warm meals including two among the traditional Filipino dishes Pork Menudo and Chicken Adobo were served with fried rice.
 Desserts included cookies, cupcakes and choco bars of different flavours.
 Snack options included chips, nuts and cup noodles.

-Though the lounge claims to be offering unlimited food and drinks, they have limited option for drinks.
-For example at the time of visit, the fridge had only bottled regular coke and can of beers limited for maximum of 2 cans per guest.
+Though the lounge claims to be offering unlimited food and drinks, they have limited options for drinks.
+For example at the time of visit, the fridge had only bottled regular coke and cans of beers limited to a maximum of 2 cans per guest.
 Additionally, a water dispenser is in use where you can take warm and cold water.
 Three types of juices are also served.
 For hot drinks, Lipton tea and instant coffee are the available options.
 Unlike other lounges, VIP Lounge has very limited options for alcoholic drinks.
-They only had canned beers on the time of visit wherein each customer can consume a maximum of two cans only.
+They only had canned beers at the time of visit wherein each customer can consume a maximum of two cans only.

 Friendliness of the Customer Service

 Filipino hospitality was felt during the visit to VIP Lounge.
 The staffs were friendly and accommodating.
 There is nothing to explain.